What's actually happening

 At 4 months babies move from REM-dominant to adult-like sleep cycles.
 This is a permanent neurological shift, not a phase.
 The 'regression' is your baby's nervous system being reorganized — frustrating but developmentally healthy.

 Parents tracking this in real life consistently report that timing matters more than perfect execution.
-The aggregate patterns from Wermom's 50,000+ tracked babies confirm this clinical guidance — your baby may be on the early or late end of the normal range, and that's genuinely fine.
+Clinical guidance points in the same direction — your baby may be on the early or late end of the normal range, and that's genuinely fine.

 How long does it really last